Zolkin1/drone-autopilot/README.md

 ```
 Then plug in the ESC (should emit a 1-2-3 beep) then it should emit another beep and that indicates it is done.
 But you may need to publish a "low" message first to show it where the low signal is.If there are issues, follow [this](https://forum.arduino.cc/index.php?topic=270309.0) link.
 After that, the esc should be ready to fly!

+# Style and File Naming
+We will be following the ROS C++ style guie found [here] (http://wiki.ros.org/CppStyleGuide).

 # System Wiring Diagram

 # ROS Publish and Subscribe Messages